 Implement a statewide accounting system that enforces standardization, acts as a scalable foundation to evolve as business needs change, and positions Florida for future innovation as it considers a true enterprise-wide solution.

-Established more than 30 years ago, the Florida Accounting and Information Resource (FLAIR) has been the mainstay application providing accounting resources to the States agencies.
-However; since the implementation of FLAIR, the State’s budget and its accounting needs have grown and outstretched FLAIR’s capabilities.
+Established more than 30 years ago, the Florida Accounting and Information Resource (FLAIR) has been the mainstay application providing accounting resources to the State’s agencies.
+However, since the implementation of FLAIR, the State’s budget and its accounting needs have grown and outstretched FLAIR’s capabilities.
 The Cash Management System was implemented in the late 1980’s and was recently updated in 2013, and has been similarly outpaced by the State’s needs.
-Based on information provided in the FLAIR Study, the Florida Legislature authorized the creation of the Florida PALM Project to design, develop, and implement a financial Management solution.
+Based on information provided in the FLAIR Study, the Florida Legislature authorized the creation of the Florida PALM Project to design, develop, and implement a financial management solution (FMS).